Abacus

+In the ancient world, abacuses were a practical calculating tool.
+It was widely used in Europe as late as the 17th century, but fell out of use with the rise of decimal notation and algorismic methods.
 Although calculators and computers are commonly used today instead of abacuses, abacuses remain in everyday use in some countries.
+The abacus has an advantage of not requiring a writing implement and paper (needed for algorism) or an electric power source.
 Merchants, traders, and clerks in some parts of Eastern Europe, Russia, China, and Africa use abacuses.
 The abacus remains in common use as a scoring system in non-electronic table games.
 Others may use an abacus due to visual impairment that prevents the use of a calculator.
+The abacus is still used to teach the fundamentals of mathematics to children in many countries such as Japan and China.